absorensen/numbers_go_brrrr/m2_concurrency/s3_atomics.md

 WGSL, the language used to make GPU programs in this guide, only supports ```atomic<T>``` where ```T``` is either ```i32``` or ```u32```.
 All atomic functions have ```relaxed``` memory ordering.
 It's really good for things like reduction operations.
 Once each work group has a local result computed, they can compare results, or add, across work groups through a global atomic variable.
-You can check out which functions are available, which is a bit more limited compared to what was available in Rust, [here][6].
+You can check out [which functions are available][6], which is a bit more limited compared to what was available in Rust.

 _________________